 The area is very well used by the general public including dog walkers and families.
 Please respect their right to be there at the same time as you are orienteering.

 Public toilets are available at East Linton (4km).
-There are toilets for customers at cafes in Tyningham village (2km) and at Smeaton plant nursery (1.5km on foot or cycle – 3km by car).
+There are toilets for customers at cafes in Tyninghame village (2km) and at Smeaton Nursery Gardens (1.5km on foot or cycle – 3km by car).

 White and Yellow courses stick to the path network so should be accessible for rugged buggies etc.